Time Frame or Periodicity

 The time frame or periodicity of a price charts refers to the duration in time of a single price bar or candlestick.
 This is sometimes referred to as a trading session, and can be anything from a tick to a year or even multiple years, depending on the amount of data that is available.
 The longer the time frame, the less frequent the number of signals that will be generated by the trading system.
 This is because a 10-minute chart will hold six times more price bars and price data than a hourly price chart, for example.
 Thus, a technical indicator applied to a 10-minute chart would change and move six times faster than the same indicator applied to a hourly chart.
 Furthermore, the shorter time frame charts will be subject to more noise due to the random nature and actions of buyers and sellers.

 There are two important periods in technical analysis: the Open and the Close of the time frame.
 This is when trading houses and institutions tend execute their trades: at the start or end of the trading day or week.
-However, these periods are less significant on the shorter intra-day time-frames as it would only be fellow day traders or speculators that would be trading at the close of a five-minute time frame, for example.
+However, these periods are less significant on the shorter intra-day time frames as it would only be fellow day traders or speculators that would be trading at the close of a five-minute time frame, for example.

 Choosing a Time Frame

 Choosing a specific time frame within which you will trade is important as the time frame must suit your personality and trading style.
-Some traders prefer the hurly burly of a 5-minute chart with its relatively high frequency of trades while others will prefer the calmer nature of an hourly chart that smooths out the "noise" of a 5-minute chart.
+Some traders prefer the hourly burly of a 5-minute chart with its relatively high frequency of trades while others will prefer the calmer nature of an hourly chart that smooths out the "noise" of a 5-minute chart.

-Many novice traders are led to believe that the shorter time frame is where money is made; even traders that are successful on a longer time-frame can be tempted to switch to a shorter time frame.
-However, the shorter time-frame is not always more profitable.
+Many novice traders are led to believe that the shorter time frame is where money is made; even traders that are successful on a longer time frame can be tempted to switch to a shorter time frame.
+However, the shorter time frame is not always more profitable.
 It is more difficult to trade as there is less time available to the trader to make a trading decision with an entry price, a stop level and a target price, and volatility at the faster and shorter time frames and the smaller ranges means that slippage will often consume a larger proportion of the available profits.
 A proportionally larger slippage on both entry and exit also reduces the risk/reward ratio.
-This makes a shorter time-frame less attractive than a longer time-frame for most traders.
+This makes a shorter time frame less attractive than a longer time frame for most traders.

 Furthermore, changing to a shorter and faster time frame can be a painful and expensive experience as the trader adjusts to nature of a faster moving price chart.
 Often a trader will not be able to make this adjustment successfully.
-Those moving to a longer, and slower, time-frame, on the other hand, are usually able to make the adjustment despite initial teething problems.
+Those moving to a longer, and slower, time frame, on the other hand, are usually able to make the adjustment despite initial teething problems.

 Multiple Time Frames